 In the rear of the cabin, the left and right seats have a reclining function.
 Each seat in the G90 also features 10 air cells on the seatback and two air cells on the cushion, supporting four modes of body massage, with occupants able to choose massage duration and strength.
 These air cells also help with bolstering when the car is in sport mode or traveling at highway speeds, and they automatically deflate on the side nearest the corresponding door when passengers are boarding and exiting the cabin.

 2023 Genesis G90

 The redesigned G90 brings with it a new platform and possibly a battery-electric option.
-The platform is a stretched version of the Genesis-exclusive M3 architecture that debuted in the 2021 GV80 mid-size crossover and has since migrated to the mid-size G80 sedan and small GV70 crossover.
+The platform is a stretched version of the Genesis-exclusive M3 architecture that debuted in the 2021 GV80 mid-size SUV and has since migrated to the mid-size G80 sedan and small GV70 crossover.
 The platform is designed for rear- and all-wheel-drive configurations, and also supports all-wheel steering, which features in the new G90.